 The 'Dangerous dog' consultation is for dogs that have been served a ‘Dangerous Dog Order’ by their council.
 It is important to understand before starting this program that there is no ‘cure’ or ‘quick-fixes’ for aggression problems.
 The only guarantee that your dog will never be aggressive again is euthanasia.

-We are here to assess your dog, ensure you understand your dog’s behaviour and to implement a program to help you manage (not cure) your dog’s behaviour, to help keep you, your dog and members of the public safe.
+We are here to assess your dog, ensure you understand your dog’s behaviour and to implement a program to help you (not cure) your dog’s behaviour, to help keep you, your dog and members of the public safe.

 If you are having any problems attending the consultation's you MUST discuss this with the council officer in charge of your case.